• Skip to Content

 A DPT student may only be placed on academic probation for one semester at a time or until the failed course is offered again.
 A DPT student may only be placed on academic probation a maximum of twice during the entire professional phase of the program.

 During probation, students must correct all deficiencies as specified in their respective signed probation plan during the applicable probationary period.
 Failure to remediate the deficiencies within the agreed-upon time will result in dismissal from the program.
 During the period of probation, the student must earn a semester GPA of 3.000 or better, or the student will be dismissed from the DPT program.
-Once the student has successfully completed their probation action plan, they should work with their academic adviser to be removed from probation.
+Once the student has successfully completed their probation action plan, they should work with their academic advisor to be removed from probation.

 • The student has not already reached their maximum two semesters of probation.